-Shadows in Kerr-Sen Black holes \cite{Sen:1992ua} have already been studied by several authors \cite{Hioki:2008zw,Xavier:2020egv,Narang:2020bgo}.
-The rotating version of the dyonic black holes in Einstein-Maxwell-dilaton theory \cite{Gibbons:1987ps,Cheng:1993wp} and its shadows were studied in \cite{Shaikh:2019fpu}.
+Shadows in Kerr-Sen black holes \cite{Sen:1992ua} have already been studied by several authors \cite{Hioki:2008zw,Xavier:2020egv,Narang:2020bgo}.
+The rotating version of the dyonic black holes in Einstein-Maxwell-dilaton theory \cite{Gibbons:1987ps,Cheng:1993wp} and its shadows was studied in \cite{Shaikh:2019fpu}.
 In \cite{Banerjee:2022bxg}, the authors investigated shadows of regular (Bardeen) black holes having magnetic monopole charge sourced by nonlinear electrodynamics coupled to GR.
-Presence of axionic hair or the Kalb-Ramond field and their influence on the shadow of M87$^*$ was investigated in \cite{Banerjee:2019xds}.
+The presence of axionic hair or the Kalb-Ramond field and their influence on the shadow of M87$^*$ was investigated in \cite{Banerjee:2019xds}.
 In \cite{PhysRevD.103.044057}, the authors investigated the effect of QED on the shadows of the static black holes with magnetic monopoles.
 There are also several other studies on the shadows of hairy black holes.
-For example, the authors of \cite{PhysRevD.103.064026} studied the shadows cast by the rotating black holes with anisotropic matter fields which could describe an extra $U(1)$ field as well as diverse dark matters.
+For example, the authors of \cite{PhysRevD.103.064026} studied the shadows cast by the rotating black holes with anisotropic matter fields which could describe an extra $U(1)$ field as well as diverse dark matter.
 Studies on the shadows of braneworld blackholes such as in \cite{PhysRevD.101.041301, PhysRevD.104.024001} are among other examples.
 For a more recent study on the shadows of the black holes in the extended or alternative gravity theories, in the light of the observations of Sgr A$^*$, see \cite{Vagnozzi:2022moj}.

-Our article is organised as follows.
-In Section II we recall the static black hole solutions and discuss the energy conditions in Einstein-Maxwell--dilaton-axion (EMDA) supergravity theory.
+Our article is organized as follows.
+In Sec.
+II we recall the static black hole solutions and discuss the energy conditions in Einstein-Maxwell--dilaton-axion (EMDA) supergravity theory.
 Section III provides a summary of the corresponding stationary solutions (dyonic) which include rotation.
-Shadow calculations and related details are presented in Section IV and connections/comparisons with observations are outlined in Section V. The final Section VI is a summary with concluding remarks.
+Shadow calculations and related details are presented in Sec.
+IV and connections/comparisons with observations are outlined in Sec.
+V. Sec.
+VI is a summary with concluding remarks.